1 / 10

 Cover lots of miles on the motorway?
 Go for a diesel like the 150PS 2.0-litre diesel badged the 35 TDI and paired exclusively with Audi’s seven-speed S tronic dual-clutch automatic transmission.
 It’s ultra-refined and ultra-efficient, with plenty of power.
 If you want the ultimate in frugality, though, you should seek out the 115PS 30 TDI.

-All trim levels bar the Technik feature Audi's Drive Select system, which lets you choose from multiple drive modes.
-We find that this is best left in 'comfort' or 'auto' modes - otherwise the automatic gearbox holds onto low gears and the steering is pointlessly heavy.
+All trim levels bar the Technik get the Drive Select system fitted to the Audi S3.
+It lets you choose from multiple drive modes.
+In standard cars, we find that this is best left in Comfort or Auto modes - otherwise the automatic gearbox holds onto low gears and the steering is pointlessly heavy.
 We’re not a fan.

 Refinement and noise levels